-Unfortunately, the Company states, the only time the quality of QF developer selfperfected second lien interest will be truly tested is when the QF project has defaulted.
+Unfortunately, the Company states, the only time the quality of QF developer self-perfected second lien interest will be truly tested is when the QF project has defaulted.
 When the QF fails to perform the requirements of the Firm Energy Sales Agreement, defaults on various loans and other credit arrangements can occur.
 In that event, the filing of additional liens by other creditors, the filing of foreclosure actions associated with those liens, and ultimately the filing of bankruptcy by the QF are distinct possibilities.
 At any of those points and times, the validity of all of the liens is closely examined by the creditors, the bankruptcy trustee and others who have an interest in having higher priority security interests set aside so that their particular debt is more likely to be paid.
 If the lien is improperly documented or perfected or maintained and is set aside, or if its priority is compromised, the bankruptcy trustee and other potential junior creditors, including any equity participants in the QF project will benefit.

-If the Commission does not eliminate the QF self-perfection option, at a minimum, Idaho Power states, that it should be permitted to review and approved the second lien instruments and confirm that the second lien interest was properly perfected in accordance with Idaho law and in a timely manner.
+If the Commission does not eliminate the QF self-perfection option, at a minimum, Idaho Power states, that it should be permitted to review and approve the second lien instruments and confirm that the second lien interest was properly perfected in accordance with Idaho law and in a timely manner.
 The Company requests that the Commission bear in mind that this option will essentially double the legal expense associated with second lien transactions.
 The QF will be required to pay its legal counsel to prepare the second line documents and Idaho Power will be required to pay its legal counsel to review and approve the second lien documents.

-Commission Staff

-Staff concludes that the -292 Second Lien Security Requirement is not broken, continues to be of value and requires no elimination, adjustment, modification or fix.
-Staff recommends that the Commission rescind its earlier decision to permit QFs to self prepare and perfect second liens.
+Commission Staff that the Commission rescind its earlier decision to permit QFs to self prepare and perfect second liens.
 Staff in comments notes that in response to a production request the Company identified 25 projects with levelized rates that are subject to the Commission's -292 Second Lien Security Requirements.
 All of the projects with the exception of one have an existing and filed second lien.
 The one exception elected to post liquid security in the form of a letter of credit.

-Staff concludes that the -292 Second Lien Security Requirement was not broken, continued to be of value and required no elimination adjustment, modification or fix.
+Staff concludes that the -292 Second Lien Security Requirement is not broken, continues to be of value and requires no elimination, adjustment, modification or fix.
+Staff recommends